bkacjios/lua-mumble/README.md

 -- Can return nil and an error string if something went wrong mumble.client, [ String error ] = mumble.connect(String host, Number port, String certificate file path, String key file path)

--- Main loop that handles all events, ping, and audio processing -- This will block the script until disconnect or SIGINT, so call this *after* you create your hooks mumble.loop()
+-- Main event loop that handles all events, ping, and audio processing -- This will block the script until disconnect or SIGINT, so call this *after* you create your hooks mumble.loop()

 -- The client's user
-mumble.user = mumble.client.me
+-- Is only available *after* "OnServerSync" is called mumble.user = mumble.client.me
+mumble.user = mumble.client:getMe()
+mumble.user = mumble.client:getSelf()

 -- A new timer object
 -- The timer itself will do a best-effort at avoiding drift, that is, if you configure a timer to trigger every 10 seconds, then it will normally trigger at exactly 10 second intervals.
 If, however, your program cannot keep up with the timer (because it takes longer than those 10 seconds to do stuff) the timer will not fire more than once per event loop iteration.